the logo of Friends of Kenya's Children

 Eldoret

-• A permanent, brick built primary school stands on land owned by COM, (financed by FKC and GNC) and enclosed in a safe compound.
+- A permanent, brick built primary school stands on its own land (financed by FKC and GNC) and enclosed in a safe compound.

-• Growing “one class at a time”, in two years’ time it will provide full primary education (ages 3 to 14 years) for some 200 children, most of whom would not otherwise be in school.
+- It provides full primary education (ages 3 to 14 years) for some 200 local children, most of whom would not otherwise be in school.

-• 38 orphaned or otherwise needy children board at the school, enjoying much needed love, care and attention as well as an excellent education
+- A number of orphaned or otherwise needy children board at the school, enjoying much needed love, care and attention as well as an excellent education.

-• With good facilities and committed and qualified teachers, the school will hopefully soon achieve full Government recognition as a private primary school serving the community.
+- With good facilities and committed and qualified teachers, the school has full Government recognition as a private primary school serving the community.

-• Some pupils are able to pay minimal fees, which in time, together with fund raising activities locally, will enable the school to achieve financial independence from FKC for general running costs.
+- Local pupils pay minimal fees, which, together with fund raising activities locally, have almost enabled the school to achieve financial independence from FKC for general running costs.
+FKC's current solar panels project will greatly help the school to achieve self-sufficiency.
 However, the orphans will continue to need sponsorship.

 Cow and calf at school